Hey slutty cinephile,

 This movie was a mind-fuck.
-Last year’s Her used AI to explore what love might look like in humanity’s strange technological future.
+Last year’s Her used AI to explore what love might look like in humanity’s strange technological near-future.
 Ex Machina attempts to do the same, but with less heart and a more ominous undertone, the film’s takeaway is something more like horror.
 Like Her, it attempts a psychological experiment on the audience, and rather than falling reliably in line as a dire warning about robots (something we’ve seen repeatedly as of late), the film is a bit more nuanced.

 Written and directed by Alex Garland (28 Days Later), Ex Machina presents a beautiful robot girl and all the creepy sci-fi elements we expect, including an alarming conspiracy theory behind search engines and smartphones, but fails to deliver an emotional punch.
 The tone of the piece is tense, grim, and dark, which is appreciated but feels a bit expected with this kind of movie.
 (The lightheartedness and intimacy of Her is what made it stand out as not just another dark robot movie.)

 Ex Machina was filmed at the gorgeous Juvet Landscape Hotel in Norway and starts nicely.
 Mild-mannered programmer Caleb (Dohnall Gleeson) wins a contest and is invited to a mountain retreat with the CEO of his company.
 The CEO is the ruggedly handsome tech genius Nathan (Oscar Isaac).
 He reveals his big secret: he has created an AI.
 We meet Ava (Alicia Vikander), presumably the world’s first robot.
 She has an unfinished robot body, but her face is beautiful.
 Caleb, as you can expect, falls in love.